 For better or worse, Wright’s eventual choice — to forgo her career for a life of computerised immortality — makes sense because, as Folman’s astute writing points out, so many actresses are considered “old news” by the fickle world of film when they reach their forties.
 What transpires next takes The Congress into the realm of psychedelia, as Wright becomes the central player in a cartoon acid trip that details the disagreeable aftereffects of her decision.

-All this may have seemed like a distant possibility a few years ago, but it’s fast becoming a tangible truth as the dawn of a new digital trend looms balefully over Hollywood; the key difference in this real-world scenario being that the performers aren’t around to give their consent.
+All this may have seemed like a distant possibility a few years ago, but it’s fast becoming a tangible truth as the dawn of a new digital trend looms balefully over Hollywood, the key difference in this real-world scenario being that the performers in question aren’t around to give their consent.
 Last year, the makers of the upcoming war picture Finding Jack announced that James Dean had been cast in a pivotal role as a Vietnam soldier.
-No, not that James Deen (the well-endowed ‘adult film’ star that bedded Lindsay Lohan in The Canyons).
-We’re talking about the James Dean, cultural icon and star of Rebel Without a Cause, who died in 1955 — and will soon be restored to factory settings via the wonders of CGI.
+No, not that James Deen (the well-endowed ‘adult film’ star that bedded Lindsay Lohan in The Canyons); we’re talking about the James Dean, cultural icon and star of Rebel Without a Cause, who died in 1955 — and will soon be restored to factory settings via the wonders of CGI.

 If artists continue to be exploited in such a manner, the more acceptable and — God forbid! — normal this bizarre exercise will become, particularly if audiences are prepared to part with their cash.
 Whether or not the public has an appetite for watching its favourite old-timers in new material remains to be seen, but by the end of this new decade, any number of famous faces may have had their legacies tarnished by dollar-eyed production companies.
 And with the wheels already firmly in motion, there’s not a great deal we can do about it . . . except, of course, refuse to give them our money.